Square and Shopify are two big names in the world of ecommerce but which one is the best for building an online store?

 • No option to bulk print invoices

-Square is very good but there are a couple of drawbacks, the biggest being the very limited payment gateway options and the second being the lack of bulk editors but it is still worth considering for a small business, especially if you already use the Square POS.
+Now Square is a good ecommerce platform and could be a good option for smaller businesses or ones already using the Square POS but it does have a couple of drawbacks, the biggest being the very limited payment gateway options and the second being the lack of bulk editors but it is still worth considering for a small business, especially if you already use the Square POS.

-So there it is, my complete comparison between these two ecommerce platforms and as with all business decisions, it comes down to what YOU and YOUR business require and we recommend trying them both before choosing which on to use for your ecommerce business.
+So there it is, our complete comparison between these two ecommerce platforms and as with all business decisions, it comes down to what YOU and YOUR business requires and we recommend trying them both before choosing which on to use for your ecommerce business.